dougeby/IntuneDocs/intune/store-apps-ios.md

 You can only assign apps using this method if they are free of charge in the app store.
 If you want to assign paid apps using Intune, consider using the [iOS volume-purchase program](vpp-apps-ios.md).

+>[!NOTE]
+>Chrome and Edge are the recommended browsers when working with Microsoft Intune.

 ## Step 1 - Search for the app in the store